LAST REVIEWED Feb 18 2022 6 MIN READ

 Is Illinois Secure Choice legally mandatory?

-$250 for each employee for the full or portion of the first calendar year in which the employee isn’t enrolled or didn’t opt out of the plan
+$250 fine for each employee for the full or portion of the first calendar year in which the employee isn’t enrolled or didn’t opt out of the plan

-$500 for each employee for the full or portion of the second calendar year in which the employee isn’t enrolled or didn’t opt out of the plan
+$500 fine for each employee for the full or portion of the second calendar year in which the employee isn’t enrolled or didn’t opt out of the plan

 However, according to Sec.
 70 (820 ILCS 80/70) of the act, the Illinois Secure Choice Act assigns no fiduciary risk to employers, doesn’t consider employers to be plan managers, doesn’t force employers to match any funds or guarantee any investment performance, and doesn’t make employers subject to the same administrative requirements as with employer-sponsored retirement plans.